saidsabri010/AFP-2-2021/Documents/FunctionalSpecification.md

-logout - The login function let user logout sign up - The sign up function add user information to database pay - The pay funtion help user order the ticket
+logout - The login function let user logout sign up - The sign up function add user information to database pay - The pay funtion help user order the ticket check - the check function can check the user's oder and show any details of that function

 ## UI Plan